pseyfert/pelican/docs/settings.rst

    Your site name

+.. data:: LOGO = None

+   A favicon for the website and the RSS feeds.

 .. data:: SITEURL

    Base URL of your website.
 Not defined by default, so it is best to specify